Why Is Your Foundation Looking Cakey on Your Nose? How to Get Makeup to Stay On Your Nose?

 Looking for silicone based foundations?
 Here is my complete guide on the best silicone based foundations for oily skin.

-If face primers are not working well on your nose area, you can use an eyeshadow primer.
+If face primers are not working well on your nose area, you can use an eyeshadow primer instead.
 Eyeshadow primers have a tacky texture and can let your foundation grasp into the skin.

-This high end primer is one of the best primers available on the market.
+This high end primer is one of the best on the market.
 It has a thin formula that blends easily into the skin without leaving any greasy residue.

 This silicone based primer is also a great option and it feels hydrating on the skin.